JSM2512/Bert-/README.md

-# Movie sentimentr analysis using BERT
+# Movie sentiment analysis using BERT